FakeItEasy/FakeItEasy/docs/why-was-fakeiteasy-created.md

 #Introduction

-There was a good question on Stack Overflow that asks what distinguishes FakeItEasy from other frameworks. creator of FakeItEasy, Patrik H&auml;gne, answered the question there but we reproduce the answer here.
+There was a good question on Stack Overflow that asks what distinguishes FakeItEasy from other frameworks.
+Creator of FakeItEasy, Patrik H&auml;gne, answered the question there but we reproduce the answer here.
 Note that the text has been preserved, and particular constructs referenced (such as `DummyDefinitions`) have changed or